Psychology

 But What If No One Else Sees It?

-You’ve survived emotional abuse — but here’s what still lingers.
+You’ve survived emotional abuse—but here’s what still lingers.

 But here’s the raw, unvarnished reality: most people who know or associate with this person won’t truly understand.
 Some may seem indifferent—simply because they haven’t lived it—while others may be in denial.

+As hard as it is, you don’t have to carry that burden.
 It’s not your job to convince the world—it’s your job to protect your peace.

 Focus on your recovery.
 On your boundaries.
 On your growth.